 Why: We recommend approving jobs from a variety of employers and industries (even if they don't typically align with your traditional relationships) as this give students the ability to explore meaningful careers beyond their major.

-However, your office does have the final say on job approvals, and can curate the network based on your institutional guidelines.
-This also give you a chance to vet postings for fraudulent or suspicious employers.
+However, your office does have the final say on job approvals and can curate the network based on your institutional guidelines.
+This also gives you a chance to vet postings your students will access.

 Strategy: